laur89/bctl/README.md

 method -- ddcutil -- takes in some cases non-trivial amount of time to execute (up to ~200ms), it can be slightly jarring to change brightness when spamming the key.

-As this solution caches set brighness values there's no need to query it from ddcutil, making e.g. desktop notification generation simpler.
+As this solution caches set brightness values there's no need to query it from ddcutil, making e.g. desktop notification generation simpler.

 Also screen connections & disconnections are kept track of via an udev monitor,